social-streets/the-slice/site-template/src/data/articles/four-corners-camerawork-history.md

   - "features"
 featuredImage: "/images/Four-Corners-c.1978-1.jpg"
 author: "anna-lamche"
-excerpt: "As Four Corners edges towards a full reopening, we glance back over its radical history, inextricable from that of the road it serves."
+description: "As Four Corners edges towards a full reopening, we glance back over its radical history, inextricable from that of the road it serves."
 ---

 As Four Corners edges towards a full reopening, we glance back over its radical history, inextricable from that of the road it serves.